Ryuga/Hermes/README.md

 ### Currently used by
 * Tortoise Community Online Code Execution Tool
-* Tortoise-BOT for discord code execution ulility.
+* Tortoise-BOT for discord code execution utility.